 Go straight to our full handheld vacuum cleaner reviews to see which models topped our tests.

 We test the suction of each handheld model on two different surfaces and with four different types of mess so that we can simulate the types of spills that you would use a handheld for in your home.

 We sprinkle down fine Arizona sand onto Saxony carpet and laminate floors and measure how much each vacuum cleaner is able to pick up.
 The very best pick up almost all of it, and the worst leave 25% of the dust behind.

 Dealing with a large spill

-Sucking up pet hair
+Sucking up pet hair and fibres

 Many people use a handheld vacuum to pick up after their pet when it has been on a sofa or in a room it shouldn't have been.
 We time how long it takes each handheld model to suck up pet hair that we have combed into carpet.
-The best suck it all up in less than 20 seconds, the worst leave hair behind even after two minutes of continuous cleaning.
+The best suck it all up in less than 20 seconds, and the worst leave hair behind after several minutes of continuous cleaning.

 There are big differences between what manufacturers claim and the reality of handheld vacuum battery life, which is why we measure the time it takes to charge each handheld vacuum and how long it can run for.